Mullen Automotive Inc. (MULN) is on the roll with an average volume of 194.91M in the recent 3 months

 Mullen Automotive Inc. (MULN) is priced at $0.29 after the most recent trading session.
-At the very opening of the session, the stock price was $0.229 and reached a high price of $0.2677, prior to closing the session it reached the value of $0.26.
-The stock touched a low price of $0.2173.Recently in News on December 22, 2022, I-GO™ Arrives in Europe.
+At the very opening of the session, the stock price was $0.2561 and reached a high price of $0.305, prior to closing the session it reached the value of $0.26.
+The stock touched a low price of $0.255.Recently in News on December 22, 2022, I-GO™ Arrives in Europe.
 Mullen Automotive’s I-GO™, Commercial Urban Delivery EV, arrives in Europe with sample vehicles in transit to Newgate Motor Group in Ireland.
 You can read further details here

 Mullen Automotive Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.8600 on 01/03/22, with the lowest value was $0.1800 for the same time period, recorded on 12/07/22.